 Shonan Bellmare Supporters Club

 Joining the fan club is very worthwhile.
-It costs 3,300 JPY to for a 1 year membership and you get one free seating ticket voucher.
-These vouchers are good for 2 people and only available for use if the area is not sold out.
-If you purchase regular tickets, you will receive at least 500 JPY off every ticket purchased.
-Members also receive 10% off merchandise at their online shop as well as a 500 JPY voucher for goods over 1,500 JPY.
+It costs 3,500 JPY to for a 1 year membership and you get 2 free tickets for same day seating availability.
+If you purchase regular tickets, you will receive at around 500 JPY off every ticket purchased.
+Members also receive 10% off merchandise at their online shop as well as a 500 JPY voucher for the purchase of goods totalling over 1,500 JPY.
 The card can also be used to track how often you go to games to win awards.

 - Shonan Bellmare Supporters Club Page (Japanese Only)